interfaces-to/interfaces-to/README.md

     tool_choice="auto"
   )

-# 6️⃣ stand back and watch the magic happen! 🎩✨
+# 5️⃣ watch the magic happen! 🎩✨
 ```

 This prints the following output: